mikepreis/CPE-203/labs/lab09/README.md

 ## Objectives

 ```
- To be able to develop your test own Exception class.
+ To be able to develop and test your own Exception class.
  To be able to add an Exception mechanism to an existing class.
  To explore the differences between checked and unchecked Exceptions.
  To be able to write code that uses a try-catch-finally block.